 Admissions

-The University of Washington Master of Science in Applied Chemical Science & Technology program is designed for both recent college graduates and working lab/research technicians who want the latest training in the chemical science and technology field.
+The University of Washington Master of Science in Applied Chemical Science & Technology program is designed for college graduates interested in careers in industry, research or academia, and laboratory professionals who want the latest training in the chemical science and technology field.

 Application Deadlines